 Having a good idea of what you want and need before the sales really kick in is a good way to stop yourself from just splurging on the first great offers that appear.
 It’s also a valuable exercise just to think about what you really need… might turn out it’s less than you thought.

 Something that might help the decision process is checking out what went on sale last year.
 On the Audio Plugin Guy Black Friday Deals page, you can see all the previous year’s Black Friday plugin deals.
 This is super handy for getting an idea of what might come up this year and what kind of money you might expect to spend.

 3. Watch the plugin deals lists and groups

 There will be many sites attempting to keep track of all the deals each year, and we can guarantee the most complete and useful will be the Audio Plugin Guy Black Friday Deals list.
-The team there, with their connections and experience, are ensuring no deal goes unlisted.
+The team there, with their connections and experience, are working to ensure no deal goes unlisted.

-That list is updated regularly throughout the day but if you want to find out about new deals even sooner then you’ll need to be watching the Audio Plugin Deals and Freebies Facebook Group.
+Those lists is updated regularly, but if you’re the super keen type that needs to be one of the first to know about new deals you’ll want to be in the Audio Plugin Deals and Freebies Facebook Group.
 You’ll also be far less likely to miss out on any flash sales if you’ve got new post notifications on in there.
 This is a public group so you don’t even need a Facebook account to browse, though there are good reasons to join as you will see…

 4. Listen to the community

-The Audio Plugin Deals and Freebies Facebook Group has almost 50,000 members and continues to grow rapidly.
+The Audio Plugin Deals and Freebies Facebook Group has over 75,000 members and continues to grow relentlessly.
 The combined experience and knowledge of a community this large is invaluable.
 You can count on enough people having informed opinions on any product or offer to help you decide if it’s something you really want to go for.
-We’re also making sure no exceptional deal is missed… in fact, we’ve been known to crash websites when something really great gets posted!
+We’re also making sure no exceptional deal is missed… in fact, we’ve been known to crash developer websites when something really great gets posted!